 Create user clusters in a multi-cluster setup

-In GKE on Bare Metal, user clusters run your workloads, and in a multi-cluster architecture, user clusters are created and managed by an admin cluster.
+In Google Distributed Cloud, user clusters run your workloads, and in a multi-cluster architecture, user clusters are created and managed by an admin cluster.

 Once you've created an admin cluster, calling the bmctl create config command creates a YAML file you can edit to define your user cluster.
 To apply the configuration and create the user cluster, use the bmctl create cluster command.
 Preflight checks are applicable to the user clusters created with bmctl create cluster command.